 International grad students:

-unlikely that I will be able to give you a personal response.
-Prospective international Master's students at Carleton also face present an insurmountable barrier to many non-residents, and I am unable to fully offset them with research funding.
+it is unlikely that I will be able to give you a personal response, due Prospective international Master's students at Carleton also face present an insurmountable barrier to many non-residents, and I am unable to fully offset them with research funding.

 If you are so fortunate as to be able to partially fund your own significant expenses,